evanmcook/neutrikNAHousingCollection/xlr4muteSwitch/xlr4MuteSwitch.md

 the NA housing can be used as a project box for a simple switching circuit, in order to allow an intercom user to mute their talk signal without having to reach their remote station or belt pack.
 this project assumes the maker is comfortable drilling holes in metal, deburring, wire cutting, wire stripping, and thru-hole soldering.

-this is version 2 of the XLR-4 mute switch guide, the previous version used a SPST switch wired to the incorrect pin.
+this is version 2 of the XLR-4 mute switch guide, the previous version used a SPST switch wired to the incorrect pin, and had a connection between the ground lugs of the connectors. neither of these practices is recommended.

 ### disclaimer

 these directions are provided "as is" without warranties of fitness for a particular purpose. this could mean your purpose, too.
 modifying safety-critical communications hardware is a risk that should not be undertaken in haste, and should not be done without thorough testing by qualified professionals.

+the MN22SS4W01 switch produces an audible click on the com line when the switch is engaged. alternatives to this switch are being researched.

 ### suggested parts list
 | Part Designator   | Part Description/Vendor Name | Vendor Link | Qty needed |